VirtoCommerce/vc-build/README.md

 ```

-## Usage
+## Getting started
-To use VirtoCommerce.GlobalTool by invoke the tool using the following command: `vc-build`
+To use `VirtoCommerce.GlobalTool` by invoke the tool using the following command: `vc-build`

 To get the all list of targets:
 ```console